somedatapacket/docs.humio.com/content/configuration/reverse-proxy.md

 long as that node is alive if you have multiple Humio nodes in a clustered setup.

+### Sharing query results across users

+If two or more users or dashboards execute the same query then Humio can make them all share the same search internally, provided the same Humio node in the cluster is being used as the http endpoint from those browsers.
+To help achieve this the humio UI adds a header named `Humio-Query-Session` to search requests that one can use as the input to select the desired backend server in your load balancer.
+Only searches have this header, as all other requests can ask any of the Humio backends in the cluster.
+(The header was added in Humio version 1.2.10.)

 {{% notice warning %}}
 It is important that the proxy does not rewrite urls, when forwarding to Humio.
 {{% /notice %}}